 For many, the unit is a happy medium between a hospital and a home birth, said Abigail Corbin, patient care manager with the AMU, which was the first of its kind in Canada when it opened in 2018.

-Rooms at the AMU feature birthing pools, therapy balls and other equipment but don’t have a traditional hospital bed.
+Rooms at the AMU feature birthing pools, therapy balls and other equipment.
 Once the baby arrives, parents can use the double Murphy bed in each room.

 “It’s basically a birthing centre in a hospital,” Ms. Corbin said.
 “Some births go from being completely fine to deteriorating quite quickly.
 The benefit of our unit is we are right beside labour and delivery.”